yaperos/app-nodejs-codechallenge/README.md

 * Understanding WHAT the system does by looking at its usecases
 * Have a big picture of the architecture, participants, dependencies, kind of context diagram
-* Maintenability, evolvable, readbility, comprehensibility (mainly by newcomers)
+* Maintenability, evolvability, readbility, comprehensibility (mainly by newcomers)
-* Structure not imposed by frameworks
+* Structure not imposed by frameworks and so resilient to framework changes.
 * Currently used by Yape on Java code